thosgood/this-weeks-finds/markdown/101-151/week147.md

 same objects but only the isomorphisms as morphisms.
 The cardinality of a category C always equals that of its underlying groupoid C~0~.
 This suggests that this notion should really be called "groupoid cardinality.
-If you're a fan of n-categories, this suggests that we should generalize the concept of cardinality to n-groupoids, or even ω-groupoids.
-And luckily, we don't need to understand ω-groupoids very well to try our hand at this!
+If you're a fan of $n$-categories, this suggests that we should generalize the concept of cardinality to n-groupoids, or even
+$\omega$-groupoids.
+And luckily, we don't need to understand $\omega$-groupoids very well to try our hand at this!
 Omega-groupoids are supposed to be an algebraic way of thinking about topological spaces up to homotopy.
 Thus we just need to invent a concept of the \`cardinality' of a topological